James I of Scotland: First acts

-Throughout the 15th century, Scottish kings suffered from a lack of crown revenue and James's reign was no exception.
-The Albany regency had also been constrained, with Duke Robert being owed his fees of governorship.
-For the nobility, royal patronage ceased entirely following James's capture; irregular forms of political favours emerged, with Albany allowing nobles such as the earl of Douglas and his brother James to remove funds from the customs.
-It was against this backdrop that James's coronation took place at Scone on 21 May 1424.
-The coronation parliament of the Three Estates witnessed the king perform a knighthood ceremony for eighteen prominent nobles, including Alexander Stewart, Murdoch's son, an event probably intended to foster loyalty to the crown within the political community.
+Throughout the 15th century, Scottish kings were financially constrained and James's reign was no exception.
+The Albany regency had been similarly limited, with Duke Robert's governorship fees remaining unpaid.
+Royal patronage ceased entirely following James's capture, leading to irregular forms of political favours, such as Albany allowing nobles like the Earl of Douglas and his brother James to withdraw funds from the customs.
+James's coronation at Scone on 21 May 1424 occurred against this backdrop.
+The coronation parliament of the Three Estates witnessed the king perform a knighthood ceremony for eighteen prominent nobles, including Alexander Stewart, Murdoch's son, likely aimed at fostering loyalty to the crown within the political community.

-Called primarily to discuss issues surrounding the finance of the ransom payments, the parliament heard James underline his position and authority as monarch.
-He ensured the passing of legislation designed to substantially improve crown income by revoking the patronage of royal predecessors and guardians.
-The earls of Douglas and Mar were immediately affected by this when their ability to remove large sums from the customs was blocked.
+The parliament convened primarily to discuss issues related to ransom payments and heard James emphasize his authority as monarch.
+He successfully enabled legislation aimed at boosting crown income by revoking royal predecessors' and guardians' patronage.
+This move immediately impacted the earls of Douglas and Mar by preventing them from withdrawing large sums from customs.

-Despite this, James was still dependent on the nobility—especially Douglas—for its support, and initially adopted a less confrontational stance.
-The early exception to this was Walter Stewart, Albany's son.
-Walter was the heir to the earldom of Lennox, and had been in open revolt against his father in 1423 for not giving way to his younger brother Alexander for this title.
-He also disagreed with his father's acquiescence to the return of James to Scotland.
+Despite this action, James still relied on noble support—especially from Douglas—and initially took a less confrontational approach.
+Walter Stewart, Albany's son, was an early exception to this.
+Walter was heir to the earldom of Lennox and had been in open revolt against his father in 1423 for not giving way to his younger brother Alexander for this title.
+He also made no secret of his disagreement with his father's allowing James's return to Scotland.

-James had Walter arrested on 13 May 1424 and imprisoned on the Bass Rock—this was probably in Murdoch's interests as well as James's.
-It is probable that the king felt unable to move against the rest of the Albany Stewarts, while Murdoch's brother, John Stewart, Earl of Buchan, and Archibald, 4th Earl of Douglas, were fighting the English on the Dauphinist cause in France.
-Buchan, a leader with an international reputation, commanded the large Scottish army, but both he and Douglas fell at the Battle of Verneuil in August 1424 and the Scottish army was routed.
-The loss of his brother and the large fighting force left Murdoch politically exposed.
+James had Walter arrested on 13 May 1424 and imprisoned on the Bass Rock—a move likely favourable both for Murdoch’s interests as well as James’s.
+Although hesitant about taking action against other members of the Albany Stewarts while Murdoch's brother, John Stewart, Earl of Buchan, and Archibald, 4th Earl of Douglas, were fighting against English forces in France.
+Buchan was a leader with an international reputation and commanded the large Scottish army, but both he and Douglas were killed by English troops at the Battle of Verneuil in August 1424 and his army was crushed.
+The loss of Buchan, Douglas and the large fighting force left Murdoch exposed politically.